MicrosoftDocs/memdocs/memdocs/intune/developer/app-sdk-android-appendix.md

 An SDK-integrated app can have an account enrolled for App Protection Policy without that account being enrolled for Device Management.
 Likewise, a user can have enrolled a device for Device Management without having any SDK-integrated apps with accounts enrolled for App Protection Policy.

-Typically, when developers and administrators refer to enrollment, they're referring to MDM enrollment, as App Protection Policy enrollment is largely invisible to both developers and end users.
+Typically, when developers and administrators refer to enrollment, they are referring to MDM enrollment, as App Protection Policy enrollment is largely invisible to both developers and end users.
 See [Enroll Android devices] for more details on MDM enrollment.

 ## Integration Tips